Our Team

 Graduate Research Assistants

-Brianna Suslovic is a doctoral student at the Crown Family School, studying legal and forensic social work interventions in U.S. court systems.
+Brianna Suslovic is a doctoral candidate at the Crown Family School, studying legal and forensic social work interventions in U.S. court systems.
 Prior to starting at University of Chicago, Brianna was a court-based social worker at a public defender’s office and a mental health provider for individuals who were court-involved or on probation/parole.
 She earned her MSW from Smith College School for Social Work and her AB from Harvard College.

 Emily Claypool, A.M., is a doctoral student who is interested in deinstitutionalization, clinical interventions as well as the social life and historical emergence of evidence-based practices and programs.
 Thinking about power, control and scientific discourse, her research draws from the interdisciplinary field of Science and Technology Studies (STS).